Our website uses cookies for statistical purposes.

 Open a Partnership in Thailand

 Are you a foreign investor looking to open a partnership in Thailand?
 Here is what you should know.
-In this country, there are three types of partnerships which are recognized:
+In this country, there are two types of partnerships:

-3. The Limited Partnership: the liability of the distinct partner is limited to the amount of capital invested into the partnership.
+2. The Limited Partnership: the liability of the distinct partner is limited to the amount of capital invested in the partnership.
 This kind of partnership has to be also registered.

 Joint liability means that every partner is liable for all the partners’ wrong actions.
 Entire liability translates to all partners being liable with their personal assets for debts and other obligations the partnership might be subject to, if the partnership’s assets are insufficient to fulfill the claims of the creditors.
 This entails that personal assets could be liquidated to pay the debts of the business.